12grapes/node-challenge/README.md

 You can perform a search on "TODO:" in all files to obtain the emplacement of each of the following tasks:

 * Dockerize the API.
-A `docker-compose` file are already provided, once the application is dockerized it will have access to elasticsearch (available through http://elastic:9200).
+A `docker-compose` file is already provided, once the application is dockerized, it will have access to elasticsearch (available through http://elastic:9200).
 If you cannot Dockerize the API, you can do the following to continue the challenge:

 ```sh
 # Starts the required infrastructure